What is Bridging in Crypto?

 What Does Bridging Crypto Mean?

 When we talk about bridging crypto, we refer to the process of transferring cryptocurrencies or tokens from one blockchain to another.
 Each blockchain, such as Ethereum, Binance Smart Chain, or Solana, has its infrastructure and protocols.
-Since these blockchains are typically not compatible with one another, bridges serve as intermediaries that facilitate cross-chain transfers.
+Since these blockchains are typically not compatible with one another, bridges serve as intermediaries that facilitate cross chain transfers.

-For example, if you hold an Ethereum token on the Ethereum blockchain but want to use it on the Binance Smart Chain, you can do that by using a bridge to transfer your Ethereum token into an equivalent token on the Binance Smart Chain.
+For example, if you hold an Ethereum token on the Ethereum blockchain but want to use it on the Binance Smart Chain, you can do that by using a token bridge to transfer your Ethereum token into an equivalent token on the Binance Smart Chain.
 It will be called Wrapped Ethereum.

 Now, let’s discuss how it works.